Barbecue, North Carolina

 Barbecue is an unincorporated community located in the Barbecue Township of Harnett County, North Carolina, United States.
-It is a part of the Dunn Micropolitan Area, which is also a part of the greater Raleigh–Durham–Cary Combined Statistical Area (CSA) as defined by the United States Census Bureau.
+It is a part of the Dunn micropolitan area, which is also a part of the greater Raleigh–Durham–Cary combined statistical area as defined by the United States Census Bureau.

 Etymology

-An early settler to the area named “Red” McNeill saw steam rising from a nearby creek.
+An early settler to the area named "Red" McNeill saw steam rising from a nearby creek.
 It reminded him of the meat-cooking pits he had seen in the Caribbean, and he named the creek Barbecue Creek.
 The name became official in the early 1750s, as Scottish Gaelic-speaking settlers began migrating into the area.